How can heart healthy eating help prevent heart disease?

 - Heart and Stroke Foundation of Canada www.heartandstroke.ca.

-For more nutrition information, visit Healthy Eating at www.healthlinkbc.ca/healthyeating/ or call 8-1-1 to speak with a registered dietitian.
+For more nutrition information, call 8-1-1 to speak to a registered dietitian, or visit www.healthlinkbc.ca/healthy-eating.